Dewatering Project to Treat a River

 I am looking for a product which has high permeability to allow about 200 million liters of water to percolate through without any rise in level, and the product shall be able to stop all sediments and also non-clogging.
 The depth is 5.5 meter.
 So, do we have to cover the entire depth and the width to act as a filter?
 Also, before we embark on this project, we may like to do a test with the barriers you recommend.
 Do you have these barriers?
 Can they be used with dewatering bags?

-Thank you for contacting us!
+Answer: Thank you for contacting us!
 Depending on how you are planning to dewater the area, bags and barriers can be used.
-Dewatering bags and/or Geotextile Dewatering Tubes could work to dewatering and filter through your area, while barriers would help to control existing contaminants in the water during the dewatering project to treat a river.
+Dewatering Bags and/or Geotextile Dewatering Tubes could work to dewatering and filter through your area, while turbidity barriers would help to control existing contaminants in the water during the dewatering project to treat a river.

 In general, Turbidity Barriers are available in several different styles to help meet varying projects.
 While the standard design of this barrier uses an impermeable PVC material, permeable filter cloths may be added to the unit to provide a flow of water through the curtain.

 Filter panels are usually placed all along the skirt and are made from a filtering geotextile material.
 This allows water to flow through the skirt, while still providing filtering to keep materials inside the containment area.

 Standard sizes are 50' x 5' and 100' x 5' but we can manufacture smaller length and skirt depth for your dewatering project to treat a river, if you require.